akhoury6/rbcli/docs-src/docs/index.md

 * __Project Structure and Generators__: Create a well-defined project directory structure which organizes your code and allows you to package and distribute your application as a Gem.
 Generators can also help speed up the process of creating new commands, scripts, and hooks!

-If you're just getting started with RBCli, take a look at the [tutorial][tutorial].
-Or take a look at the 'Advanced' menu above to look through RBCli's additional featureset.
+If you're just getting started with RBCli, take a look at the [Tutorial][tutorial].
+Or take a look at the [Advanced] menu above to look through RBCli's additional featureset.

 [tutorial]: ./tutorial/10-getting_started.md
+[advanced]: ./advanced/user_config_files.md